pelagios/pelagios-graph-explorer/readme.md

-# PELAGIOS Data Visualization Demonstrator
+# PELAGIOS Graph Explorer

-Welcome to the future home of the PELAGIOS Data Visualization Demonstrator!
+Welcome to the future home of the PELAGIOS Graph Explorer!

 Visit http://pelagios-project.blogspot.com for information about the PELAGIOS project.

-## What is the PELAGIOS Data Visualization Demonstrator?
+## What is the PELAGIOS Graph Explorer?

 todo...

 ## License

-The PELAGIOS Data Visualization Demonstrator is licensed under the [GNU General Public License v3.0] (http://www.gnu.org/licenses/gpl.html).
+The PELAGIOS Graph Explorer is licensed under the
+[GNU General Public License v3.0] (http://www.gnu.org/licenses/gpl.html).

 ## Getting Started

-The PELAGIOS Data Visualization Demonstrator is built with [Gradle] (http://www.gradle.org).
+The PELAGIOS Graph Explorer is built with [Gradle] (http://www.gradle.org).
 (Download and installation instructions for Gradle are [here] (http://www.gradle.org/installation.html)).
 To test and compile the project, run